guusj/books/Warbreaker_BrandonSanderson.md

 “What do you mean?” she asked.
 “Just what I said,” Vasher replied, shrugging.
 “We don’t really know what we’re doing.”
 “But you sound so technical and precise in your descriptions.”
 “We’ve figured out some things,” he said.
 “But Awakeners really haven’t been around that long.
 The more you learn about BioChroma, the more you’ll realize that there are more things that we _don’t_ know than there are things we do.
 Why are the specific Commands so important, and why do they have to be spoken in your native language?
 What brings Type One entities—Returned—back to life in the first place?
-Why are Lifeless so dullminded, while Returned fully sentient?”
+Why are Lifeless so dull-minded, while Returned fully sentient?”
 Vivenna nodded.
 “Creating Type Three BioChromatic entities is what we traditionally call ‘Awakening,’ ” Vasher continued.
 “That’s when you create a BioChromatic manifestation in an organic host that is far removed from having been alive.
 Cloth works the best, though sticks, reeds, and other plant matter can be used.”
 “What about bones?”
 Vivenna asked.